-In May 2020, the IASB issued amendments to IFRS 3 regarding its reference to the Conceptual Framework.
+On January 1, 2022, the Company adopted the amendments to IFRS 3 regarding its reference to the Conceptual Framework.
 With this amendment, IFRS 3 will reference the current version of the Conceptual Framework rather than the Conceptual Framework in effect at the time of IFRS 3's development.
 The amendments to IFRS 3 also indicate that for the purposes of identifying certain liabilities within the context of a business combination, the definition of a liability as per IAS 37 - Provisions Contingent Liabilities and Contingent assets, shall supersede the definition within the Conceptual Framework.
 The amendments are effective for annual periods beginning on or after January 1, 2022, with earlier application permitted.
+In adopting the amendments, there has been no significant impact to the financial statements for the year ended December 31, 2022.